Discover a Victorian-Era Time Capsule

 - The former home of renowned Washington artist Alma Thomas

-And of course Logan Circle itself, with its bronze equestrian statue and surrounding 1870s mansions.
+And of course Logan Circle itself, with its bronze equestrian statue and surrounding 19th-century mansions.

 People who liked this D.C. walking tour also liked: Women Who Changed America and Dupont Circle